-- 1. Accessory table(s) for Intake Forms and refreshments - 2.
-Treatment tables and/or chairs (After you learn how much square footage you will be allowed to use, decide how many tables you can fit in while maintaining distances for confidentiality.
+- (Optional) Additional table(s) for forms and refreshments. - 2.
+Treatment tables and/or chairs.
+After you learn how much square footage you will be allowed to use; decide how many tables you can fit in while maintaining distances for

+- confidentiality.
+Each table takes about 6' x 9' of space.
 Take into the site only as many tables as you can use because there won't be space to store them.
 And don't bother with sheets!
-Consider having cleansing wipes available to clean treatment tables between recipients - see #3. - 3.
-Cleaning supplies: paper towels for use under heads and shoes/feet, cleaning wipes for tables and antibacterial alcohol cleanser for hands. - 4.
-Healing Touch Banner and HTP Practitioner Brochures (These are obtained from the HTP office.) - 5.
-Clipboards and pens (bring more pens than you think you may need as some may walk away.
-Each Volunteer should keep one in his/her pocket.) - 6.
-Intake Forms (A standardized form is available on the website.
-Print more than you think you will need!) - 7.
-HTPA Aprons (Order from HTP.
-They can be sent with Healing Touch Banner and Practitioner Brochures.) - 8.
-Name Tags use only first name of the Healing Touch Volunteer. - 9.
+Consider having cleansing wipes available to clean treatment tables between recipients see #3. - Cleaning supplies.
+We suggest bringing paper towels for use under heads and shoes/ feet, cleaning wipes for tables and antibacterial alcohol cleanser for hands. - 4.
+Military Stand Down Kit.
+This includes the name tag lanyards and the Healing Touch banner.
+It is ordered from the Healing Touch store. - 5.
+Clipboards and pens.
+Bring more pens than you think you may need as some may walk away.
+It is recommended that each volunteer keep one in their pocket. - 6.
+Simplified Intake Forms.
+You can print these on the About the Grant page, located here: http://httprofessionalassociation.com/avail-able-grants/service-to-the-military/about-the-grant - 7.
 Refreshments for the Vets.
-If approved by the event organizers, and agreed to by your Healing Touch Volunteers, these can include small bottles of water, individually wrapped snacks such as granola/breakfast bars, hard and gummy candies, etc. (Take into consideration portability and dental conditions.) - 10.
-Whatever else you think you might need.
+If approved by the event organizers, and agreed to by your Healing Touch Volunteers, these can include small bottles of water, individually wrapped snacks such as granola/breakfast bars, hard and gummy candies, etc. (Take into consideration portability and dental conditions.) - 8.
+Additional items as your needs dictate.